kajuberdut/dsorm/README.md

 ### Should I use this?
 #### You should **not** use dsORM if:
-* You need a fully featured and robust ORM supporting multiple back ends
+* You can't work with SQLite
 * You don't have any idea how SQL works and need maximal hand holding
 * You want something that enforces best practices